Charlie Hunnam: 2008–2012

 From 2008 to 2014, Hunnam starred in Sons of Anarchy as Jackson "Jax" Teller leader of SAMCRO, a prominent motorcycle club set in the fictional town of Charming, California.
 Hunnam was cast after Kurt Sutter, the creator of the show, saw him in Green Street Hooligans.
-His portrayal as Jax Teller has led Hunnam to receive a Critics' Choice Television Award nomination, three EWwy Award nominations for Best Lead Actor in a Drama series, and a PAAFTJ Award nomination for Best Cast in a Drama Series.
+His portrayal as Jax Teller has led Hunnam to receive a Critics' Choice Television Award nomination, two EWwy Award nominations for Best Lead Actor in a Drama series, and a PAAFTJ Award nomination for Best Cast in a Drama Series.

 In 2011, Hunnam played the role of Gavin Nichols in the philosophical drama/thriller The Ledge by Matthew Chapman.
 In 2012, he starred as the title character in the indie comedy 3,2,1...
 Frankie Go Boom alongside his Sons of Anarchy co-star Ron Perlman.
 Hunnam said he considered the day he filmed scenes with Perlman the best and funniest day of filming he's had in his career.
 He also appeared as Jay, an ex-boxer, in Stefan Ruzowitzky's crime drama Deadfall (2012).